kadas-albireo/kadas-albireo2/README.md

     make docker-test-translation
     ```

-See more about how to do translation on this [wiki](https://github.com/camptocamp/kadas-routing-plugin/wiki/Internationalisation).
+See more about how to do the translation on this [wiki](https://github.com/camptocamp/kadas-routing-plugin/wiki/Internationalisation).

 ### Credit